-The purpose and calling of an Apostle was, and is, to be a special witness of the Resurrected Lord Jesus Christ to all the earth.
-In the case of our present “apostles”, if that witness is a first hand visual witness as was the case for the early Apostles they need to proclaim that witness clearly and honestly.
-If their visionary witness of Christ is from vision as it was with Joseph Smith and Paul they should say so.
-But if their witness is simply a powerful witness given by the Holy Ghost (as many modern LDS apostles have admitted) they need to proclaim that clearly without secrecy, guile or misrepresentation.
-No more of this mysterious and deceptive language.
-When God calls someone as witness of Him, he NEVER then swears them to secrecy or tells them to speak in hushed muted terms concerning the experience.
+The purpose and calling of an Apostle was according to the Bible, and is according to modern scripture, to be a special witness of the Resurrected Lord Jesus Christ to all the earth.
+Joseph Smith and Oliver Cowdery were given this title early in church history, because they witnessed that they saw Christ in vision (see D&C 76).
+In the case of our present “apostles”, if that witness is a first hand visual witness as was the case for Christ’s original apostles they need to proclaim that witness clearly and honestly.
+If it is a witness only by the Holy Ghost, this also needs to be proclaimed clearly and honestly.

+I have observed first hand many leaders and members of the church (including apostles).
+Talk about their ‘witness’ of Jesus Christ in a manner which led us to believe that they had possibly seen Christ in vision, but then say the experience was ‘too sacred to share’.
+This is dishonest, and we should have none of this mysterious and deceptive language.
+If God is a completely honest God as we believe him to be, then when he calls someone as witness of Him, he NEVER would then swear them to secrecy or tell them to speak in hushed muted terms concerning the experience.
 That’s not a witness.
 It is an absolute contradiction to call oneself a witness of Christ and then not proclaim the specifics of that witness while pretending that somehow the experience was too sacred to talk about or that you are sworn to secrecy after “being called” to be a witness!
+If you are called as a witness… witness!
 The current practices of LDS apostles in this regard tend toward evil and need to be reformed to accord with complete openness and honesty.

 The same goes for the testimonies of church members.
-We have developed a cultural tendency of saying we “know” this or that when in fact we actually only believe or have faith in it.
+We have a cultural practive of hinting at our experiences in testimony meeting in ways that lead others to believe they were more than they were.
+We also have developed a cultural tendency of saying we “know” this or that when in fact we actually only believe or have faith in it.
 This actually causes a lot of guilt, shame, confusion and contempt.
 It is dishonest of us to redefine the word know to mean believe.
 It is also unscriptural.
-Alma says Alma 32:21 “faith is not to have a perfect knowledge of things; therefore if ye have faith ye hope for things which are not seen, which are true”.
+Alma says in Alma 32:21 “faith is not to have a perfect knowledge of things; therefore if ye have faith ye hope for things which are not seen, which are true”.
 If you have not seen God, you should not stand up in front of the congregation and say “I know god lives”, that is a lie, you should say “I have faith and hope that god lives for such and such reasons.
 The Brother of Jared in the Book of Mormon teaches us how we should differentiate faith and knowledge.

 19 And because of the knowledge of this man he could not be kept from beholding within the veil; and he saw the finger of Jesus, which, when he saw, he fell with fear; for he knew that it was the finger of the Lord; and he had faith no longer, for he knew, nothing doubting.